 Fighting Cancer with the Latest Medical Breakthroughs

-Marietta Memorial Hospital is one of the most active clinical trial sites in the state.
+Memorial Health System is one of the most active clinical trial sites in the state.
 Through ongoing nationally recognized cancer research and trials, we are able to offer treatments that won’t be available to the general public for months or even years from now.
 These clinical trials are conducted by our expert team of surgeons, physicians, specialists and nurses who are dedicated to improving the detection, treatment and outcome of cancer-related diseases.
 We are proud of our role in finding new ways to treat and beat cancer on all fronts.

 Memorial Health System’s Strecker Cancer Center in Marietta provides our community access to cancer clinical trials to our community through an affiliation with Columbus Community Clinical Oncology Program (CCOP).
 Columbus CCOP is a consortium of central Ohio hospitals that is funded by the National Cancer Institute to bring benefits of clinical research to cancer patients in their own communities.